rehartley/SilentDuck/Kwak/README.md

 A standalone, dependency-free C++17 port of [`otp.py`](../otp.py)'s OTP (one-time pad) engine — just `g++`.
 Builds as **`otp`** (`otp.exe` on Windows), a command-line tool with the same flags, on-disk key/ciphertext formats, and behavior as the Python reference implementation.
-See [kwak_design.md](kwak_design.md) for the full design rationale and why this exists as its own project.

 ## Prerequisites